Michael-Afton1983/Michael-Afton1983/README.md

 I have 0 clue on how to interact with people, so my apologies if I come off as awkward
 <br>
 <br>
 And please keep in mind that I'm 17, so don't be weird.
 Also like, don't flirt with me. ever.
-Had really bad experiences and I'm taken, sorry ladies.
+I've had bad experiences and I am not into dating rn, sorry ladies.
 <br>
 <br>
 ~~i am not a Michael Afton sys or irl!!!!
 If I ever say i am him, I am joking!
 Yes, I project heavily onto him, but I do not actually see myself as him in real life.~~ <br>